 However, if you have experience riding a heavier 500CC+ motorbike, then the Enfield is the way to go.
 At t the end of the day, it's really quite affordable and a no-brainer tradeoff for the experience.

-Once you’ve got your set of two wheels, either hit the road to explore or take the route to the Maa Kunjapuri Devi Temple (below) for some epic Himalayan views.
+Once you've got your set of two wheels, either hit the road to explore or take the route to the Maa Kunjapuri Devi Temple (below) for some epic Himalayan views.
+Either way, exploring the mountain roads on an Enfield is easily one of the best adventures in Rishikesh you could have!

-5. Kunjapuri Devi Temple
+5. Hike or Ride to Kunjapuri Devi Temple

 This temple is located approximately 26 kilometers from Rishikesh along steep and winding mountain roads.
 Getting here is an epic and awe-inspiring adventure in itself, especially if you rent a motorbike.
 On the way, you'll pass rich forests and Mars-like dusty roads with distant snow-capped Himalayan backdrops.